Chemical industry: Industrial Revolution

-In Britain the Leblanc process became popular.
+In Britain, the Leblanc process became popular.
 William Losh built the first soda works in Britain at the Losh, Wilson and Bell works on the River Tyne in 1816, but it remained on a small scale due to large tariffs on salt production until 1824.
 When these tariffs were repealed, the British soda industry was able to rapidly expand.
 James Muspratt's chemical works in Liverpool and Charles Tennant's complex near Glasgow became the largest chemical production centres anywhere.
 By the 1870s, the British soda output of 200,000 tons annually exceeded that of all other nations in the world combined.

 These huge factories began to produce a greater diversity of chemicals as the Industrial Revolution matured.
 Originally, large quantities of alkaline waste were vented into the environment from the production of soda, provoking one of the first pieces of environmental legislation to be passed in 1863.
 This provided for close inspection of the factories and imposed heavy fines on those exceeding the limits on pollution.
 Methods were devised to make useful byproducts from the alkali.

 The Solvay process was developed by the Belgian industrial chemist Ernest Solvay in 1861.
 In 1864, Solvay and his brother Alfred constructed a plant in Charleroi Belgium.
 In 1874, they expanded into a larger plant in Nancy, France.
 The new process proved more economical and less polluting than the Leblanc method, and its use spread.
 In the same year, Ludwig Mond visited Solvay to acquire the rights to use his process, and he and John Brunner formed Brunner, Mond & Co., and built a Solvay plant at Winnington, England.
 Mond was instrumental in making the Solvay process a commercial success.
 He made several refinements between 1873 and 1880 that removed byproducts that could inhibit the production of sodium carbonate in the process.

-Manufacture of chemical products from fossil fuels began at scale in the early 19th century.
+The manufacture of chemical products from fossil fuels began at scale in the early 19th century.
 The coal tar and ammoniacal liquor residues of coal gas manufacture for gas lighting began to be processed in 1822 at the Bonnington Chemical Works in Edinburgh to make naphtha, pitch oil (later called creosote), pitch, lampblack (carbon black) and sal ammoniac (ammonium chloride).
 Ammonium sulphate fertiliser, asphalt road surfacing, coke oil and coke were later added to the product line.